alcala21/gettingAndCleaningDataProject/CodeBook.md

 column_position <- which(str_detect(column_names$V2, '\\b-mean()\\b|\\b-std()\\b'))
 ```

-After find the desired columns, we extract them from the original data set *set1* and create *set2*.
-We also name the columns in *set2*.
+After finding the desired columns, we extract them from the original data set *set1* and create *set2*.
+We also rename the columns in *set2*.

 ```r